This page may contain affiliate links, see our disclaimer here.

 The beach itself is worth the drive of 24 km from Sitia and the palm forest, now protected by the ICUN, is well worth the visit.
 Nestled into a valley behind a fresh water pond and creek, the palm forest is home to local birds and animals such as the shy Cretan Marten, a small native mammal like a stoat, which we saw darting out of the bushes, as we walked near the forest.

 This palm forest is the largest in Europe, the palms are Phoenix Theophrasti and are unique to Crete.

-I visited in October and there were hardly any people, yet beach chairs still available and the restaurant open.
+I visited in October and there were hardly any other people, yet beach chairs were still available and the restaurant was open.